Lisa Lazzari-Strasiser Brought In To Lead Section Following 18 Years As Public Defender, District Attorney

-“This unit provides a mechanism for the review of cases to make sure justice was served, and if not, to right the wrongs of our imperfect system,” Attorney General Shapiro said.
+“This section provides a mechanism for the review of cases to make sure justice was served, and if not, to right the wrongs of our imperfect system,” Attorney General Shapiro said.
 “This is critically important work and our focus will be to collaborate with Pennsylvania counties lacking the necessary resources to properly revisit and analyze past convictions.”

 Shapiro named Lisa Lazzari-Strasiser, a former public defender and, most recently, Somerset County District Attorney, to spearhead this new initiative.